Why Do Some Dogs Pee on Guests, and What Can You Do About It?

 - Your dog may be aroused in certain social situations.
 At times, when dogs are excited, they don't know how to deal and manage the overload of emotions that floods them.
-They therefore may "redirect" by engaging in another activity that may appear almost out of context.
-You may therefore see some dogs urine mark or even hump people's legs.
+This may lead them to "redirect" by engaging in another activity that may appear almost out of context.
+You may, therefore, see some dogs urine mark or even hump people's legs.

 - Your dog is anxious.
 At times, some dogs are uncomfortable when other people come into their territory.
 They therefore urine mark unknown people or other items with their scent (such as their luggage or the sheets slept on) in hopes of covering their foreign smell with a more "normal", familiar scent.

-- Your guests may be bringing on them a scent of another dog and your dog instinctively wants to cover that scent.
+- Your guests may be carrying the scent of another dog, and your dog instinctively wants to cover that scent.

 Regardless of the cause of your dog's marking behaviors, (at times, it's just wasted time trying to figure out why dogs engage in certain ways--as we may never know for sure) you may be interested in how to reduce this behavior.
 There are several strategies:

-1) To distract him from engaging in this habit, it helps to provide your dog with an alternate, incompatible behavior.
-In this case, let's try having your guests toss a rain fall of small bite-sized treats right when he comes over by them.
+To distract him from engaging in this habit, it helps to provide your dog with an alternate, incompatible behavior.
+In this case, let's try having your guests toss a rainfall of small bite-sized treats right when he comes over by them.
 After he eats them, try letting them toss a few more around and then see how it goes.
-Remember: the more a dog rehearses an unwanted behavior (like urine marking) the more it puts roots and becomes harder to eradicate.
-This way, rep after rep, your dog will learn a new pattern --looking for treats instead of marking.
-You can also put the behavior of looking for treats on cue, by saying something like "go hunting!" right before the rainfall of treats falls to the floor.
-After all, your dog cannot eat treats while he is actively urine marking!
-This strategy in dog training lingo is known as "differential reinforcement of incompatible behavior".

-2) Practice the looking for treats behavior with several different guests.
-If feasible, have volunteers, come by to help you out.
-If you are unsure on how he will react, put him on leash, so if he doesn't pay attention to the treats, you can cue him and guide him towards the treats while removing his attention from the guest.
+Practice the looking for treats behavior with several different guests.
+If feasible, have volunteers come by to help you out.
+If you are unsure how your dog will react, put him on leash, so if he doesn't pay attention to the treats, you can cue him and guide him towards the treats while removing his attention from the guest.

 If your dog appears anxious about having guests over, you can invest in some calming aids such as DAP diffusers.
 These are pheromone-based plug-ins that may help dogs relax.
-Main pet stores carry them also in collar and spray forms.
+Large pet stores also carry them in collar and spray forms.

-By tossing treats you offer a win-win situations.
-You will indeed get 2 pigeons with one stone.
-Indeed, by giving treats you will:
+By tossing treats, you offer a win-win situation.
+You will indeed get two pigeons with one stone.
+By giving treats you will:

-1) provide an alternate behavior to urine marking
+- Provide an alternate behavior to urine marking.

-2) change your dog's emotional response towards guests if he's slightly anxious about them.
-This is a process known as "counterconditioning"
+- Change your dog's emotional response towards guests if he's slightly anxious about them.
+This is a process known as "counterconditioning."

-3) set your dog for success.
+- Set your dog up for success.
 Scolding, reprimanding a dog for urine marking often makes the behavior worse.